-How you can reduce your household hazardous waste at home
+How can you reduce your household hazardous waste at home?

-Consider reducing your purchase of products that contain hazardous Ingredients and learn about the uses of alternative methods or products, without hazardous ingredients, for some common household needs.
+Consider reducing your purchase of products that contain hazardous ingredients and learn about the uses of alternative methods or products, without hazardous ingredients, for some common household needs.
 To avoid the potential risks associated with household hazardous wastes, it is important that people always monitor the use, storage, and disposal of products with potentially hazardous substances in their homes.

-How you can reduce, reuse, recycle and dispose of waste in your community!
+How can you reduce, reuse, recycle and dispose of waste in your community?